seananderson/ext-meta/README.md

 environmental determinants of extinction risk for bivalves and gastropods in the fossil record.
 The code was largely written by Jarrett Byrnes.

-The analysis scripts call some R files in the "r" folder and some data from the "data" folder.
+The analysis scripts call some R files in the `r` folder and some data from the `data` folder.

 To re-run the analysis, run the following in an R console:
-[I (Sean) have tested this in 3.0.0 with current versions of the packages as of 2013-07-10.]

 First, install these packages if you don't have them.
 It's fine to re-run this line if you aren't sure.

     install.packages(c("ggplot2", "gridExtra", "metafor", "RColorBrewer", "AICcmodavg", "knitr", "lme4", "plyr"))

-Then set your working directory to the "final_analysis_graphs_for_paper" folder.
+Then set your working directory to the `analysis` folder.
 For example, on my computer:

     setwd("~/src/ext-meta/analysis/")